 PFAS Effects in Water and Soil

-PFAS chemical bonds are particularly strong, meaning PFAS can be very persistent in the environment.
+PFAS are persistent, bioaccumulative and toxic (PBT).
+These compounds can take decades or more to break down, are particularly strong, meaning PFAS can be very persistent in the environment.
 Popularly known as “forever chemicals,” PFAS compounds can take decades or more to break down.
-Their stable nature means PFAS chemicals tend to travel.
-Instead of binding to soils, PFAS quickly transport to groundwater and migrate to rivers and lakes where they are very difficult to remove.
+They are highly soluble and often less likely to bind to soils, allowing them to migrate through groundwater into rivers and lakes.
+There, they accumulate in surface water, sediments, and fish tissue and are very difficult to remove.
 The EPA is actively promoting research into the effects of PFAS and the best ways to remediate these challenging contaminants when they are discovered in municipal water supplies.

 - Remedial Investigations/Feasibility Studies